ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * Agent failures is done at the collective agent level not at the server level
 * Using Gossip this allows high scalability vs. traditional heartbeat schemes
 * Node failure can be inferred by an agent failure

+???
+Each Consul datacenter operates in a LAN gossip pool containing all members of the datacenter, both clients and servers.
+This Gossip pool is used for a few purposes.
+1. Allows clients to automatically discover servers.
+2. Allows for reliable and fast event broadcasts.
+3. Agent failure detection is shared by all members of the datacenter instead of being concentrated on just the consul servers.

+traditional healthchecking are 1/1 heartbeat checks.
+Doesn't scale.
+* Gossip protocol uses Serf and scales logramithically
+* Open new window and show slide 75-76 for scalability

 ---
 name: Introduction-to-Consul-Consensus